<<

 A psychomanteum is a specially built room

-which uses mirrors to help a person enter an altered state
+which is used to help a person enter an altered state of

 Dr Raymond Moody learned how this worked